 One of the earliest symptoms of a vitamin A deficiency is night blindness.
-If low levels continue, there could be more changes in eye tissues and eye problems.
-Other potential signs of mild to moderate deficiency include rough, dry skin, loss of appetite, dull hair, brittle nails, joint pain, and possibly being more prone to infection.
+If low levels continue, there could be more changes in eye tissues and development of eye problems.
+Other potential signs of mild-to-moderate vitamin A deficiency include:

 Vitamin B12 (Cobalamin)

 Vitamin B12, also called cobalamin, is one of 8 B vitamins.
 All B vitamins help the body convert food (carbohydrates) into fuel (glucose), which is ...Read Article Now Book Mark Article

 Noticeable symptoms of vitamin B12 deficiency can take years to show up, such as:

 Low levels of vitamin B12 may also be associated with an increased risk of colon cancer, heart disease, brain problems, and birth defects.

 Vitamin K is a fat-soluble vitamin, so your body stores it in fat tissue and the liver.
 It is best known for its role in helping blood clot, or coag...Read Article Now Book Mark Article

 Vitamin K helps blood clot.
 So the major symptom of deficiency is that blood can't clot as it should.
 This may lead to excessive bleeding and a tendency to bruise easily.